-Experienced Divorce Lawyer Representing Spouses in Palm Beach Gardens
+Experienced Divorce Lawyer Representing Spouses in West Palm Beach

 Going through a divorce is a stressful event, with many factors to consider.
 If a couple owns a family business together, it can add to the difficulty.
-A knowledgeable Palm Beach Gardens divorce attorney can help protect your interest in a family business when you are ending a marriage.
+A knowledgeable West Palm Beach business valuation lawyer can help protect your interest in a family business when you are ending a marriage.
 I am William Wallshein, and I have more than three decades of experience practicing law.
 A majority of that time I spent helping clients determine the proper value of their business as they prepare to divide their assets.
 As a former certified public accountant, I have the knowledge to analyze a business and protect your interest whether you’re an owner, shareholder, or spouse.

 Family Businesses as Marital Property in South Florida